apache/dubbo-website/content/en/blog/java/demos/dubbo-network-interfaces.md

 >
 > `p2p0` is related to AWDL features.
 Either as an old version, or virtual interface with different semantics than `awdl`.
 >
-> the "Network" panel in System Preferences to see what network devices "exist" or "can exist" with current configuration.
+> Use the "Network" panel in System Preferences to view what network devices "exist" or "can exist" based on the current configuration.
 >
-> many VPNs will add additional devices, often "utun#" or "utap#" following [TUN/TAP (L3/L2)](https://en.wikipedia.org/wiki/TUN/TAP)virtual networking devices.
+> Many VPNs will add additional devices, often "utun#" or "utap#" following [TUN/TAP (L3/L2)](https://en.wikipedia.org/wiki/TUN/TAP) virtual networking devices.
 >
-> use `netstat -nr` to see how traffic is currently routed via network devices according to destination.
+> Use `netstat -nr` to see how traffic is currently routed over network devices based on destination.
 >
-> interface naming conventions started in BSD were retained in OS X / macOS, and now there also additions.
+> Interface naming conventions began in BSD and were retained in OS X/macos, with added specifications.

-## 8 Dubbo 改进建议
+## 8 Improvements for Dubbo

-我们进行了以上探索，算是对网卡有一点了解了。回过头来看看 Dubbo 获取网卡的逻辑，是否可以做出改进呢？
+After the exploration, we should have a slightly better understanding of network interfaces.
+Looking back at Dubbo’s logic for obtaining network interfaces, are there improvements that can be made?

 **Dubbo Action 1:**

-保持 Ipv4 和 Ipv6 的一致性校验。为 Ipv4 增加连通性校验；为 Ipv6 增加 LoopBack 和 ANYHOST 等校验。
+Maintain consistency in checks between Ipv4 and Ipv6; add connectivity checks for Ipv4, and check for LoopBack and ANYHOST for Ipv6.

 **Dubbo Action 2:**

 ```java
 NetworkInterface network = interfaces.nextElement();